VenueDriver/Mechajira/README.md

 1. ```Fix missing meta description tag```
 2. ```Fix incorrect Facebook Open Graph image```
 3. ```Fix wrong Google Tag Manager container ID```

+### Create issues from a list of issues

+With this option, you can specify an "issues" hash in the YAML file.
+Instead of a list of summaries.
+You can specify any arbitrary fields in those issue hashes.
+As long as JIRA is happy with it.

+You can use this to create a list of different issue types.
+Maybe you have a standard JIRA Epic template that

+Example:

+    mechajira create-loop issue-list.yml

+The ```issue-list.yml``` file should look something like this:

+    project: MEC
+    epic: MEC-1
+    issues:
+      - issuetype: Story
+        summary: As a user I want to log in
+      - issuetype: Story
+        summary: As a user I want to log out
+      - issuetype: Task
+        summary: Implement authentication stories
+      - issuetype: Approval
+        summary: QA approval

 ## portfolio
 _Update JIRA issues from a JIRA Portfolio export CSV file._